MicrosoftDocs/memdocs/sccm/core/clients/manage/upgrade/upgrade-analytics.md

 3. You can filter the dashboard to view data for devices in specific collections.
 4. You can view the devices in a particular readiness state, and create a dynamic collection for those devices so that you can upgrade those devices if ready, or take action to remediate devices that are blocked from upgrading.

-## Create a connection to Upgrade Readiness (1702 and earlier)
+## Using the Upgrade Readiness Connector (version 1702 and earlier)

-Before the 1706 branch of Configuration Manager, to create a connection to Upgrade Readiness required the following steps.
+In Configuration Manager version 1702 or earlier, a different set of steps and requirements are necessary to create a connection to Upgrade Readiness.

 ### Prerequisites